nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

     - echo "additional commands to run"
 ```

-`ci_cd` (Optional): used to enable continuous integration and continuous deployment (CI/CD) frameworks on Nebari.
+`ci_cd` (optional): Used to enable continuous integration and continuous deployment (CI/CD) frameworks on Nebari.

-- `type`: current supported CI providers are `github-actions` and `gitlab-ci`
+- `type`: Current supported CI providers are `github-actions` and `gitlab-ci`
 - `branch`: git branch on which to commit changes from `nebari render`
-- `commit_render`: whether to commit the rendered changes back into the repo.
+- `commit_render`: Whether to commit the rendered changes back into the repo.
 Optional, defaults to `true`.
-- `before_script`: optional script to run before CI starts Nebari infrastructure deployment.
+- `before_script` (optional): Script to run before CI starts Nebari infrastructure deployment.
 This is useful in cases that additional setup is required for Nebari to deploy the
   resources.
 Currently only supported on `gitlab-ci`.
-- `after_script`: optional script to run after CI ends infrastructure deployment.
+- `after_script` (optional): Script to run after CI ends infrastructure deployment.
 This is useful in cases to notify resources of successful Nebari deployment.
-Currently supported on
+Currently supported on `gitlab-ci`.
-  `gitlab-ci`.

 If `ci_cd` is not supplied, no CI/CD will be auto-generated, however, we advise employing an infrastructure-as-code approach.
 This allows teams to more quickly modify their deployment, empowering developers and data scientists to request the changes and have them approved by an administrator.